food dye in backpacking food

 wild blackberries

-Identifying Edible Berries on U.S. Hiking Trails
+Identifying Edible Berries on Hiking Trails in the U.S.

 Hiking trails in the United States offer an abundance of edible berries that are great for raw snacking.
 They add fiber, vitamin C, and antioxidants to your trail diet.
-Blueberries, blackberries, huckleberries, mulberries, raspberries, and strawberries, are just a few examples of the delicious and nutritious berries you may encounter.
+Blueberries, blackberries, huckleberries, mulberries, raspberries, and strawberries are just a few examples of the delicious and nutritious berries you may encounter.
 If you’d like to try foraging wild berries, here’s what you need to know about identifying them, when they typically ripen, and where you’ll most likely find them.
 Blackberries Blackberries are easy to spot because the fruit is aggregated, meaning each berry contains a cluster of tiny round berries.
 Blackberries […]

 The Curious Adventurer: Igniting Curiosity on the Trail